-I don’t know whether it irks me so much because I hear it EVERY GOD DAMN DAY, or because the statement in itself is pointless.
-Regardless, the statement is beyond irritating.
+I don’t know whether it irks me so much because I’m bored of hearing it, or because the statement in itself is pointless.
+More likely, it’s a combination of the both.

 I’ve been trying to refrain from making a blog post about this issue for two reasons:

-- 1) I learned a long time ago that people (DSS tenants in particular) find it difficult to comprehend what I say.
-For example, I’ve NEVER said I have a problem with people claiming benefits (I support the notion of helping thou neighbour), nor do I think ALL DSS Tenants are the same.
-All I’ve ever said is that the current system is setup in a way which doesn’t favour landlords, so that’s why I refuse to deal with DSS tenants.
-However, I still get the same old cries, “can’t believe you’re tarring us with the same brush” – my response to that is, “FUCK YOU, I’m not saying that, you complete and utter douche bag.“
+- 1) I learned a long time ago that people (benefit claimants in particular) find it difficult to comprehend what I say and take everything so personally.
+For example, I’ve NEVER said I have a problem with people claiming benefits (I support the notion of helping thy neighbour), nor do I think ALL DSS Tenants are the same.
+All I’ve ever said is that the current system is set up in a way which doesn’t favour landlords, so that’s why I completely understand why some landlords aren’t inclined to accept them as tenants.
+However, I still get the same old cries, “can’t believe you’ve tarred us with the same brush” – my response to that is, “FUCK YOU, I’m not saying that, you complete and utter douche bag.“

 However, it’s got to the point where I feel as though I’ve been backed into a corner.
 And you know what happens when you corner a dog, don’t you?
 It pisses itself, and then starts barking.
-Well, i’ve just had a piss, and here’s my bark…
+Well, I’ve just had a piss, so…

-I genuinely think it’s the most overused and pointless line used by a DSS tenant; I’ve heard it from people in person, via email, and most frequently, through comments on my blog.
-The sequence of words pierces through my skin and shatters my bones.
+I genuinely think it’s the most overused and pointless line used by a DSS tenant; I’ve heard it in person, via email, and most frequently, comments on my blog.

 I can’t be the only one who has heard this infamous line from DSS tenants.
 Anyone who has communicated with a fair portion of DSS tenants must know what I’m talking about.
 If not, just read through some of the comments in the DSS Tenant section.